Loopring/protocols/packages/loopring_v3/DESIGN.md

 The operator contract can also be used to enforce an off-chain data-availability system.
 A simple scheme could be that multiple parties need to sign off on a block before it can be committed.
 This can be checked in the operator contract.
 As long as one member is trustworthy and actually shares the data then data-availability is ensured.

 The operator creates a block and submits it on-chain by calling `commitBlock`.
 He then has at most `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds to submit a proof for the block using `verifyBlock`.
 A proof can be submitted any time between when the block is committed and `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds afterwards, verifying a block does not need to be done in the same order as they are committed.
 If a block isn't proven in time `revertBlock` needs to be called by the operator within `MAX_AGE_UNFINALIZED_BLOCK_UNTIL_WITHDRAW_MODE` seconds the block was committed.
 When a block is successfully reverted the complete stake of the exchange is burned.
 If the operator fails to call `revertBlock` in time the exchange will automatically go into withdrawal mode.
 If there are any unverified blocks anyone can call `burnStake` to still burn the stake.

+### Restrictions imposed on the Operator

+The operator needs all the order data to generate the proof.
+We need a way to prevent the operator from re-creating rings with him as the recipient of the ring matching fees.

+To allow orders to be matched by any criteria by a ring-matcher we also need a mechanism to prevent operators to re-order the sequence in which the rings are settled while enforcing the ring can only be settled a single time.

+#### Restrict order matching

+We use **dual-authoring** here.
+Orders can only be matched in rings signed by the private key corresponding to the public key stored in the order.
+For dual-authoring we also use EdDSA keys.

+#### Enforced sequence of ring settlements

+We use a **nonce** here.
+The nonce of the ring-matcher account paying the operator is used.
+The ring signed by the ring-matcher contains a nonce.
+The nonce in the next ring that is settled for this ring-matcher needs to be the nonce of the previous ring that was settled incremented by 1.
+A ring-matcher can have multiple accounts to have more control how rings can be processed by the operator (e.g. an account per trading pair).

+Note that doing an off-chain withdraw also increments the nonce value.
+A ring-matcher thus may want to limit himself to on-chain withdrawals so the nonce value of the account remains the same.

+#### Only allow off-chain requests to be used once

+The **nonce** of the account is increased by 1 for these operations.
+The expected nonce is stored in the off-chain request which is signed by the account owner.

 ## Exchanges